JonathanC13/python_ref/Structures/General Dynamics.md

       - Java uses exception handling, so you can catch and deal with it.

     - C
-      - C is compiled, so it converts code into machine code representation which is understood by the processor.
-As long as the platform has a C compiler it is portable, but there is some code that is not portable.
+      - C is compiled, as long as the platform has a C compiler it is portable, it converts code into machine code representation which is understood by the processor, but there is some code that is not portable.
 Like assuming a specific memory address is mapped to a hardware register and specific API (application programming interface) calls to the operating system.
       - Procedural, executes in the order it was written.
       - Need to manage memory with malloc and free or we risk memory leaks.
       ```